Knight1/VanMooof-Module/README.md

 Tools needed: Torx Screw set.
 I used my iFixit Kit.

 1. Unlock bike and remove Module from the Frame
     2. If you do not unlock the bike, the Alarm stays on and will annoy you.
-I used duct tape to cover the speaker if i forgot it.
+I used duct tape to cover the speaker if I forgot it.
 2. Open Module and unscrew all internal screws of the PCB to remove the PCB.
 Make sure you unplug the Matrix LCD Cable carefully!
 You can replace the cable if you break it.
 3. On the backside of the PCB is the Macronix 16 Pin SPI Flash Chip near the port for the back light.
-4. Dump that Flash with an 16 Pin!
+4. Dump that Flash with a 16 Pin!
 SPI Flash Chip clamp and a Pi
     1. I used an Raspberry Pi Zero v1.1.
 There you have to enable the SPI Interface with raspi-config
 5. When you screw it back together, make sure to use 99% Alcohol to clean the contacts and some threadlocker like Loctite.
-The (in)rush current from/to the battery and the ac voltage to the Motor is high especially if the battery has low charge thus low voltage.
-If a screw gets lose while you ride you would create little sparks.
+The (in)rush current from/to the battery and the AC voltage to the Motor is high especially if the battery has low charge thus low voltage.
+If a screw gets loose while you ride you would create little sparks.

 ```console
 # sudo flashrom -p linux_spi:dev=/dev/spidev0.0 -r rom.rom